SYNC - Students and Youth with Needs that are Complex

-OIS originated within Oregon’s Intellectual and Developmental Disabilities System.
+SYNC originated within Oregon’s Intellectual and Developmental Disabilities System, originally called Oregon Intervention System (OIS).
 Educators found that OIS closely aligned with the values within the school setting and requested to use OIS within the school setting.
 Since that time, the prevalence of OIS in schools has gradually grown over the years.
 In 2011, the implementation of OIS in the schools was separated from the DHS I/DD system.
 A formal School Steering Committee was established to advise the OIS-Schools Project Manager.
-The Oregon Department of Education approved OIS in 2012.
+The Oregon Department of Education first approved OIS in 2012.
+In 2018, OIS for schools made the final separation and was re-branded as SYNC.

-Click the link below for a list of OIS Instructors:
+Click the link below for a list of SYNC Instructors:

-OIS embraces the principles of Positive Behavior Intervention and Support (PBIS), which was developed and researched at the University of Oregon and other institutions of higher learning.
-PBIS emphasizes fully assessing a behavior to identify the function or functions the behavior serves for the individual, and then developing supports, which will eventually render the behavior inefficient, ineffective, and irrelevant.
+SYNC embraces the principles of Positive Behavior Support (PBS), which was developed and researched at the University of Oregon and other institutions of higher learning.
+PBS emphasizes fully assessing a behavior to identify the function or functions the behavior serves for the individual, and then developing supports, which will eventually render the behavior inefficient, ineffective, and irrelevant.
 These supports include making changes to the environment, which will reduce stress and uncertainty for the individual; teaching the individual more efficient and effective skills; and changing the way staff respond to the individual and the challenging behavior.
-PBIS focuses on a proactive (preventative) approach, reinforcing desired behaviors, without the use of punishment, intimidation, or any aversive intervention.
+PBS focuses on a proactive (preventative) approach, reinforcing desired behaviors, without the use of punishment, intimidation, or any aversive intervention.

-The OIS curriculum is revised when necessary to reflect evidenced based practices within the field of I/DD and education, integrating new research related to human behavior and support.
-The current OIS curriculum represents the most advanced integration of the principles of PBIS, Person-Centered Practices, Self-Determination, and community participation to date.
-The core principles in the OIS curriculum continue to emphasize proactive and preventative measures, which enhance a student’s life; adherence to sound and proven behavioral theory and practices; and as a last resort, the use of safe and effective crisis strategies and techniques, which maintain the student’s dignity.
+The SYNC curriculum is revised when necessary to reflect evidenced based practices within the field of I/DD and education, integrating new research related to human behavior and support.
+The current SYNC curriculum represents the most advanced integration of the principles of PBS, Person-Centered Practices, Self-Determination, and community participation to date.
+The core principles in the SYNC curriculum continue to emphasize proactive and preventative measures, which enhance a student’s life; adherence to sound and proven behavioral theory and practices; and as a last resort, the use of safe and effective crisis strategies and techniques, which maintain the student’s dignity.

 - - School Master/Mentor Co-Train/Observation Opportunity